jkotra/jkotra.github.io/content/posts/eclipse-essentials.md

 ### Enable Oomph Recorder

-Some settings in eclipse are not persisted through a restart. we have to enable *Oomph recorder* that will save our settings permanently.
+Some settings in eclipse are not persisted through a restart. enable *Oomph recorder* to save settings changes permanently.

 *Window->Preferences->Oomph*